 A summary of aviation qualification/currency requirements is shown in Figure 11-1 for naval aviators, Figure 11-2 for NFO/AVOPS/FS/APA, and Figure 11-3 for naval aircrewmen.
 Navy aircrew who have not flown in 12 months or more shall complete the appropriate category of FRS syllabus in accordance with OPNAVINST 3500.31G.
 Model Managers may waive this requirement for unique circumstances on a case by case basis.
 For aircraft without an FRS, a syllabus shall be approved by the Model Manager.
-Marine Corps FRS requirements are contained in MCO P3500.14 (series).
+Marine Corps FRS requirements are contained in MCO 3500.14 and/or NAVMC 3500.14 (as applicable).